 So I would listen to Joni while driving and thinking of Flora, and suddenly the tears would start.
 "All I really really want or love to do / is to bring out the best in me too," she sings the very first song.
 "I want to shampoo you / I want to renew you again and again."
 I wanted her to do that to me, but it was also me wanting to do it to her and the world; she opened me; the sunshine was her shampoo as it flooded through my windshield.

 All this came rushing back to me with Joni's witty but genuinely heartfelt declaration of wanting to shampoo me.
 The tears came flooding out, I almost couldn't believe it.
-I hadn't cried for years, and even then only in violent spasms.
-This was genuine emotional release (In 1990 men still didn't cry)..
-It was a private discovery, reminding me instantly of other sorts of releases.
+I hadn't cried for years, since I was a child.
+This was genuine emotional release (In 1990 men still didn't cry - it made one unmanly)..
+It was a private discovery, reminding me instantly of other sorts of solitary physical releases, if you'll forgive the expression.
 It got me really high and relaxed, crying did, and I became a junky for it.
 Now I know it's called "depression!"
-In my case, alcohol-related, bro.
-Pills took care of that, and then other pills took care of those pills.
+In my case, alcohol-related, though alcohol also initially cured it.
+Pills took care of the depression after I quit drinking, and then other pills took care of those pills.

-And that brings me as well to "He Comes for Conversation" and our place as the listener in the little love qudrangle we share with Joni.
-That's the zinger of course: he comes to her to talk about his abusive girlfriend, completely oblivious to her affection for him and that is just what she's doing to us with the song.
+And here we are, then, at: "He Comes for Conversation" and our place as the listener in the little love qudrangle we share with Joni.
+That's the zinger of course, the conclusion Joni leaves us to make: he comes to her to talk about his abusive girlfriend, completely oblivious to her affection for him, either that or relying on it for an ego prop in his down moments, and that is just what she's doing to us with the song.
 The confessing to us of her attraction for another implicates us in this schemata.
-That's fancy talk, but what it means in simple terms is... she's punking us out.
+That's fancy talk, but what it means in simple terms is... she's punking us out the way "he" does her - we're the fourth in the roundelay, the bottom rung.

 If anyone ever does a rap version of "He Comes for Conversation" I hope they will bear this in mind.
 Joni never mentions any particular relationship she has with the intended listener of her song; and as we know, even the most private diary is really a letter, but to whom?
-For me it's always a girl like Joni, my beautiful Other, and yet while it is a letter of longing and needing it is not a case of actually "wanting."
-When the beloved is alone in the room with you, the love snuffs out, it is only when they are far away that love burns Joni-size.
+For me, all my art or writing is always a girl like Joni, my beautiful Other, and yet while it is a letter of longing and needing it is not a case of actually "wanting."
+When the beloved is alone in the room with you, the love snuffs out, it is only when they are far away that love burns, Virginia Slims billboard-size.